nuuuwan/news_lk3_data/README.md

 The first time this Japan was landed on the moon, and the fifth country was landed on Japan's moon.

+However, the performance of the plane's solar panel system is caused by the electricity cells and the electrical cells will not work.

+Accordingly, relations between the earth and the aircraft exists only for a few hours.

+It is said that the specific cause of electricity to generate electricity through the solar panels is yet to be revealed, and the plane has not taken this situation due to the landing place.

 ...

 [Data](articles/895695f9.json)